 We also wandered around Prospect Park and Park Slope where I saw Jennifer Connelly in her doorway.
 I resisted the urge to yell "YOU'RE JENNIFER CONNELLY!!"

-We went out to Lexington and spent some time in Concord.
-This is Ye Old Manse where both Hawthorne and Emerson lived at one time or another.
-This is Ye Old Boat House behind Ye Old Manse.
-Looking out the window from inside Ye Old Boat House.
 This bridge in Concord was the sight of the "shot heard round the world" - the first organized battle of the American Revolution.
 The British troops held this bridge and the American militia charged it on April 19, 1775.

 We also went out to Walden Pond, which I will forever more call Walden Lake.
 The word "pond" must've sounded more literary.